Worker Solidarity & Human Rights

 Warren Buffett, the much-admired genius investor and one of the world’s richest men said, “There’s class warfare, all right, but it’s my class, the rich class, that’s making war, and we’re winning.”
 And who are the losers?
 The working class, people who work for an hourly wage or are salaried.
 The ruling class has driven down wages and benefits, smashed unions, and cut programs that protect the disadvantaged.
 All of this at a time when income and wealth inequality has reached historic extremes.
 Who’s to blame?
 In a classic example of divide and rule immigrants are demonized and scapegoated.
 It’s all their fault.
 Not the bosses and CEOs who make oodles of money.
 Can the working class, long taken for granted by the Democratic Party, be a force for positive progressive change?
 How might it overcome its own internal divisions and contradictions?
 Interviewed by David Barsamian.
 Recorded at KGNU.

 Jenny Brown is a National Women’s Liberation organizer and former editor of Labor Notes.
 She was a leader in the grassroots campaign to make morning-after pill contraception available over the counter and was a plaintiff in the winning lawsuit.
+Her articles appear in Jacobin, Alternet and other publications.
 She is the author of Without Apology: The Abortion Struggle Now and Birth Strike: The Hidden Fight over Women’s Work.